isabella232/OneScriptLang/docs/Macro.md

 > For more information visit the [General index](../README.md)

-Macro is the OnePoint Global virtual machine assembly language that maps directly to its machine code.
+Macro is the OneScript virtual machine assembly language that maps directly to its machine code.

 ## General Terms
 These general terms refer to all elements of Macro